ivanitlearning/AWS-Associate-Courses/README.md

 * Snapshots are incremental volume copies to S3.
 The first is a **full copy** of `data` on the volume.
 This can take some time.
 EBS won't be impacted, but will take time in the background.
 Future snaps are incremental, consume less space and are quicker to perform.

-* If you delete an incremental snapshot, it moves data to ensure subsequent snapshots will work properly.
+* Even if you delete an incremental snapshot, it moves data to ensure subsequent snapshots will work properly; self-sufficient.

 * Volumes can be created (restored) from snapshots.
 Snapshots can be used to move EBS volumes between AZs.
 Snapshots can be used to migrate data between volumes.